pupilfirst/wd201-scripts/ejs-templating/dynamic-html-with-ejs/README.md

 We will be using **Express.js** to handle routing and [EJS](https://ejs.co/) which is a very popular library for handling dynamic content templates.

-One of the reasons EJS is so popular is because it allows writing JavaScript code directly inside the template, so we can use loops, if conditions, and all things provided by JavaScript.
+One of the reasons EJS is so popular is because it allows writing JavaScript code directly inside the template.
+This means, we can use loops, if conditions, and all other features provided by JavaScript.
 Other template libraries use their own syntax and do not directly write JavaScript.

 ## Setting up EJS